 Loving what you do is crucial to living a productive and happy life; at least in my book.
 I’ve never been one to take a job just for the money – there has to be something that stirs in my soul for me to continue working on any given thing.
 I guess you could say that I prefer being involved in a calling rather than a career.

 - Go away completely?

 That’s just what I’m having to figure out, and I hope by sharing my experiences, you won’t panic like I did when this first happened to me.

-I realized I didn’t even really enjoy the craft part of my business any more.
-I wasn’t participating in craft shows, but wasn’t promoting that part of the business as frequently, and completely stopped sending my newsletter or keeping up with my blog.
+I realized I didn’t even really enjoy the craft part of my business anymore.
+I wasn’t participating in craft shows, I completely stopped sending my newsletter, and I wasn’t keeping up with my blog.

 Next, I looked at my newsletter and blog.
 I had to decide if I was going to keep those around.
 For me, the answer isn’t clear yet, so I’m continuing to put those on hold until I deal with my website changes – I think I’ll know which direction to go in after that.

-In the meantime, I am focusing on what I do love to do – all the rest of it.
+In the meantime, I am focusing on what I do love to do.
 I’ve learned that there’s nothing wrong with deciding you don’t like doing something anymore – even if it is a part of your business.
 Doing what you love is more important than continuing to do something just because people expect it.
 A little change never hurt anyone.